theguly/iris-doc-src/docs/operations/access_control/users.md

 ![Manage user](../../_static/access_control/add_user5.png)

-As for the Groups, a selector appear and allows to select one or multiple cases and the access to associate.
+As for the Groups, a selector appears and allows to select one or multiple cases and the access to associate.
 ![Manage user](../../_static/access_control/add_user6.png)

 !!! info